Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - colander: a bowl with small holes in it, used for washing food or for emptying food into when it has been cooked in water.
 - traipsed: to walk from one place to another, often feeling tired or bored.
 - pundit: a person who knows a lot about a particular subject and is therefore often asked to give an opinion about it.
 - tattle: to secretly tell someone in authority, esp. a teacher, that someone else has done something bad, often in order to cause trouble.
-- moribund: (esp. of an organization/business) not active/successful.
 - **broached**: to begin a discussion of something difficult.
 - portentous: too serious and trying to be very important.
 (Def 2: of events, statements, or signs: important because they show something unpleasant is very likely to happen.)
 - pogrom: an act of organized cruel behavior or killing that's done to a large group of people because of their race or religion.